SAP-samples/cap-service-integration-codejam/exercises/07-add-cds-definitions/README.md

 👉 Note that the data is still being served for the `A_BusinessPartner` entity at <http://localhost:4004/api-business-partner/A_BusinessPartner> (remember, we have three test records with `BusinessPartner` keys `Z100001`, `Z100002` and `Z100003`).

-👉 In addition, note that the data is also being served for an entity in the `/incidents` service endpoint that has now started appearing since you added this:
+👉 In addition, note that the data is also being served for an entity in the `/incidents` service endpoint that has now started appearing since you added this bit:

 ```cds
 extend service IncidentsService with {